 And your payments?
 They’re likely sent straight from your employer to your bank account.
 And if not, depositing a check at your bank (or through your bank’s app) is simple.

 Likewise, when you head to the store to buy something, there’s not really much to think about, is there?

 When you’re traveling, though, all those things change.

-If you need cash from an ATM, for example, you first have to decide whether the $5 ATM fee — plus conversion fee, plus whatever fees the banks charge — are worth it.
+If you need cash from an ATM you first have to decide whether all the fees are worth it.
 And, if you’re exchanging currencies rather than withdrawing, you need to consider how much money you’ll lose from the commission taken out.

 On top of that, when it comes to getting paid, things can get even more complicated.
 If you’re freelancing, for instance, you might have to use whatever payment form a client chooses.
 (Side note: If you don’t have a PayPal account, now’s the time.)
 Alternatively, you might be paid through several different outlets.
 In those cases, you’ll need to consider what sort of fees you’re accountable for and how it affects your taxes.